Archfx/duo-de/README.md

 ## Issues

 Any issues, please
 [open an issue](https://github.com/Archfx/duo-de/issues/new/choose) with a detailed description.
+Please use the [discussion](https://github.com/Archfx/duo-de/discussions/new/choose) section for any questions regarding flashing and similar stuff.

 ## Credits
 These people have helped this project in some way or another, so they should be the ones who receive all the credit: